scheme-requests-for-implementation/srfi-126/srfi-126.md

 - `(alist->eq-hashtable k alist)`
 - `(alist->eq-hashtable k weakness alist)`

-The semantics of this procedure is equivalent to:
+The semantics of this procedure can be described as:

     (let ((ht (make-eq-hashtable k weakness)))
       (for-each (lambda (entry)
                   (hashtable-set! ht (car entry) (cdr entry)))
                 alist)
       ht)

+where omission of the `k` and/or `weakness` arguments corresponds to their omission in the call to `make-eq-hashtable`.

 - `(alist->eqv-hashtable alist)` (procedure)
 - `(alist->eqv-hashtable k alist)`